Andro999b/torrent-player/README.md

 --cast-screen - start with ui that can be controlet only remote

---fullscreen - start in fullscrean
+--windowed - start in windowed mode

 --no-mpv - disable mpv plugin